 The Costs: Although the cost associated with wholesaling are unique to each property, the allure of wholesaling is easy to see: no money or credit to start, and the wholesaler generally passes all closing costs related to the deal to the end buyer.
 However, there are exceptions.

-A earnest money deposit, which essential tells the seller you are serious about the property, may be required depending on the property and the seller.
+An earnest money deposit, which essentially tells the seller you are serious about the property, may be required depending on the property and the seller.
 Although no earnest money deposit is required with a private seller, it is almost always required with HUD and MLS properties.
 It can range from one to 10 percent on regular real estate properties, and up to five percent for foreclosure auction properties.
 During negotiations, the deposit remains in an escrow account until the sale closes, and is then added toward the down payment and closing costs of the property.
-However, it could be lost if deal falls through or certain parameters are not set.
+However, it could be lost if the deal falls through or certain parameters are not set.

 A wholesale deal will also include marketing costs.
 This is the amount of money spent trying to find a buyer for your wholesale deal and should be factored in when the beginning stages of your investment search.
 This cost could take the form of running a direct mail campaign ($1,000) or paying a realtor commission for a realtor that brings you a buyer (approximately six percent of the sale price).

 Return On Investment: For wholesalers, the spread between the buying and selling prices is all profit.
 In addition, roughly 75 percent of wholesalers get their check within 30 to 60 days, which is always a perk.
 What’s more, wholesaling affords investors the opportunity to turn far higher volumes of homes than other investment outlets.

 The Costs Of A Real Estate Prehab Deal